FK Ohrid

 GFK Ohrid Lychnidos (ГФК Охрид Лихнидос) is a football club from the city of Ohrid in North Macedonia.
 They play in blue and white jerseys at the SRC Biljanini Izvori football complex and its currently competing in the Macedonian Second League.

 History

 The club was created in 1921 under the name OSK Ohrid.
 It started competing under the name FK Ohrid in 1946 by uniting all the Ohrid football clubs (OSK, FK Ohridski Branovi, FK Jugoslavija, FK Rashanec and FK Gragjanski).
 They played in the old Macedonian Republic League in 1948 where they finished in 8th place.
 Perhaps, the most influential person for the rise in popularity of football in Ohrid was Boško Simonović, who was the team's coach.

-Ohrid Arena
+Stadium

-The team's arena is a football and athletics venue with capacity of 5000 seats, located at SRC Bilyana's Springs near the Ohrids Lake bay.
-It is a venue for football matches of the local clubs and National Athletic Championships.
+The stadium SRC Biljanini Izvori was constructed in 1978 and has a seating capacity of 3,978.
+In 2021, a new eastern stand seating 1,478 people was opened.
+It is located at SRC Biljana's springs near the Ohrid Lake.
+It is a venue for football matches and National Athletic Championships.

 Supporters

-Ohrid Lihnidos supporters were called Ribari, which means Fishermen.
+Ohrid Lihnidos supporters are called Ribari, which means Fishermen.